Bodhert/ElixirTradingBot/notes/notes.md

 not optimize ahead of time

 ## Chapter 21
-when integrating with third party libraries using an "e-z replasable" module is desired, something like creating an api inside the code
+when integrating with third party libraries using an "e-z replaceable" module is desired, something like creating an api inside the code